History of Plaid Cymru: Bards under the bed 1939–1945

 Irrespective of the party's initial position on the war, party members were free to choose their own level of support for the war effort.
 Plaid Genedlaethol Cymru was officially neutral regarding involvement the Second World War, which party leaders considered a continuation of the First World War.
 Central to the neutrality policy was the idea that Wales, as a nation, had the right to decide independently on its attitude towards war, and the denial of any right of another nation to force Welshmen to serve in its armed forces.
-With this challenging and revolutionary policy Lewis hoped a significant number of Welshmen would refuse enlistment in the British Army.
+With this challenging and revolutionary policy Lewis hoped a significant number of Welshmen would refuse enlistment in the armed forces.

 Lewis, who served in the South Wales Borderers during the First World War, was not anti-military.
 Rather, Lewis and other party members were attempting to strengthen loyalty to the Welsh nation "over the loyalty to the British State".
 Lewis argued, "The only proof that the Welsh nation exists is that there are some who act as if it did exist".
 However, most party members who claimed conscientious objector status did so in the context of their moral and religious beliefs, rather than based on political conviction.
 Of these, almost all were exempted from military service.
 About 24 party members made politics their sole ground for exemption, of whom twelve received prison sentences (for refusing to attend a medical examination, as an essential preliminary to call-up, after their claim of conscientious had been refused).
 For Lewis, those who objected proved that the assimilation of Wales was "being withstood, even under the most extreme pressures".